rootwork/rootwork.org/hugo/content/blog/2006-12-04/index.md

 > Offering concrete ideas for how to solve a seemingly insurmountable problem
 > can give people a sense that they, as individuals, have a stake in an issue.
 >
-> The Genocide Intervention Network links to a list of “ten things you can do to
+> The Genocide Intervention Network links to a list of "ten things you can do to
-> stop genocide.”
+> stop genocide."
 Ivan Boothe argues that these steps, broken down into easily
 > digestible chunks, give people an easy way to participate.
 >
-> Although they also link to the Genocide Intervention Network’s main web site,
+> Although they also link to the Genocide Intervention Network's main web site,
-> that isn’t always the point.
-“A number of these steps aren’t even within our
+> that isn't always the point.
+"A number of these steps aren't even within our
-> organization,” Boothe says.
+> organization," Boothe says.
 This sort of advocacy is similar to bottom-up,
 > open-source collaborative projects like Wikipedia, in which no one group has
 > proprietary ownership over an idea or a product; instead, the goal is a
 > constant generation of awareness and ideas.
 >
-> A MySpace page, says Boothe, isn’t simply an advertisement for an
+> A MySpace page, says Boothe, isn't simply an advertisement for an
-> organization, “it’s a tool for mobilizing people for different kinds
+> organization, "it's a tool for mobilizing people for different kinds
-> of action.”
+> of action."

-I don’t by any means consider myself an expert (personally I find myself less interested in MySpace than you might expect — but then again I’m a techie who hates cell phones, so maybe that’s not a surprise) but I do think there’s a lot to be accomplished in this space.
+I don't by any means consider myself an expert (personally I find myself less interested in MySpace than you might expect -- but then again I'm a techie who hates cell phones, so maybe that's not a surprise) but I do think there's a lot to be accomplished in this space.

 I think organizations just have to stay focused on empowering their members